alexandra-kononova/soulmaster/README.md

 - Deploy client and server projects so all commits will be reflected in production

-- As a user, I want to receive an update that my contact details were sucessfully sent to a selected master

 - Feature: Home page

 - Feature: List spiritual adventures